nikableh/nikableh.moe/content/index.md

 ## About me

-A burned-out Systems Programmer, a trans girl and a huge dum-dum.
+A burned-out systems programmer, a trans girl and a huge dum-dum.

 Fueled by estrogen, vortioxetine, and, occasionally, a cherry-flavored beer.